 - Anaphylactic shock and anaphylactoid reactions

-- Thromboembolic events (e.g., deep vein thrombosis, pulmonary embolism, cerebral thrombosis, acute renal cortical necrosis, and central retinal artery and vein obstruction)
+- Thromboembolic events (e.g., deep vein thrombosis, pulmonary embolism, cerebral thrombosis, acute renal cortical necrosis, and central retinal artery and vein obstruction); cases have been associated with concomitant use of combination hormonal contraceptives

 - Impaired color vision and other visual disturbances

-No drug-drug interaction studies were conducted with LYSTEDA (tranexamic acid tablets) .
+No drug-drug interaction studies were conducted with LYSTEDA.

-Because LYSTEDA (tranexamic acid tablets) is antifibrinolytic, concomitant use of hormonal contraception and LYSTEDA (tranexamic acid tablets) may further exacerbate the increased thrombotic risk associated with combination hormonal contraceptives.
-Women using hormonal contraception should use LYSTEDA (tranexamic acid tablets) only if there is a strong medical need and the benefit of treatment will outweigh the potential increased risk of a thrombotic event [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+Because LYSTEDA is antifibrinolytic, concomitant use of hormonal contraception and LYSTEDA may further exacerbate the increased thrombotic risk associated with combination hormonal contraceptives.
+For this reason, concomitant use of LYSTEDA with combination hormonal contraceptives is contraindicated [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

 Tissue Plasminogen Activators

-Concomitant therapy with tissue plasminogen activators may decrease the efficacy of both LYSTEDA (tranexamic acid tablets) and tissue plasminogen activators.
-Therefore, exercise caution if a woman taking LYSTEDA (tranexamic acid tablets) therapy requires tissue plasminogen activators.
+Concomitant therapy with tissue plasminogen activators may decrease the efficacy of both LYSTEDA and tissue plasminogen activators.
+Therefore, exercise caution if a woman taking LYSTEDA therapy requires tissue plasminogen activators.

 Factor IX Complex Concentrates or Anti-Inhibitor Coagulant Concentrates

-LYSTEDA (tranexamic acid tablets) is not recommended for women taking either Factor IX complex concentrates or anti-inhibitor coagulant concentrates because the risk of thrombosis may be increased [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+LYSTEDA is not recommended for women taking either Factor IX complex concentrates or anti-inhibitor coagulant concentrates because the risk of thrombosis may be increased [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 All-Trans Retinoic Acid (Oral Tretinoin)

-Exercise caution when prescribing LYSTEDA (tranexamic acid tablets) to women with acute promyelocytic leukemia taking all-trans retinoic acid for remission induction because of possible exacerbation of the procoagulant effect of all-trans retinoic acid [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+Exercise caution when prescribing LYSTEDA to women with acute promyelocytic leukemia taking all-trans retinoic acid for remission induction because of possible exacerbation of the procoagulant effect of all-trans retinoic acid [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 Additional Lysteda Information